jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ### Grungus Amongus
 - While everyone rests a bunch of humanoid frogs (Grung Frogs, around 3 feet tall) descend upon the camp.
 - We can't hear or see much due to the heavy rain and darkness so Pan's warning's fall on deaf ears.
+- Pan turns into a Black Panther to get after the Grung's
 - Luckily, the Frogs miss most of us, except Skogur, who is whittled down to 1 HP but is soon brought back into fighting shape.
 - Pan fails to light a tree on fire and kill one of the froggy fresh's.